bezhermoso/bezhermoso.github.io/src/jekyll/_posts/2016-10-31-protip-copy-files-and-or-directories-from-docker-image.md

 ---
-layout: til
+layout: post
-title: Copy files and/or directories from a Docker image
+title: "Protip: copy files and/or directories from a Docker image"
-date: 2016-10-16
-til_category: docker
-og_image: /img/til.png
 ---

 I found myself needing to copy a bunch of files and directories straight from a Docker image.
 There is a trivial solution in the form of `docker cp`, but I came up with an alternative using `docker run`: